Proposal: Go Language Support via Custom GOOS

 runtime/debugandpprofexpect signals and/procaccess.
 What debugging capabilities should capOS expose? -

 GC tuning.
 Go’s GC is tuned for Linux’s mmap semantics (decommit is cheap, virtual space is nearly free). capOS’s VirtualMemory cap needs to match these assumptions or the GC will need retuning.
+The first matching point is the reserve/commit/decommit contract in Go VirtualMemory Contract.

 Estimated Scope